theowenyoung/archive-actionsflow/docs/getting-started.md

 metaTitle: "Actionsflow Getting Started"
 ---

-Get started with Actionsflow, the free, open source tool for building powerful workflows.
+Get started with Actionsflow, the free, open-source tool for building powerful workflows.

-Build an Actionsflow workflows is basically a three-step process:
+Build an Actionsflow workflow is basically a three-step process:

 # 1. Create a Github repository

-Click this [link](https://github.com/actionsflow/workflow/generate) to generate a new public github repository, pick a repository name as you like, for example `workflow`,`my-workflow`
+Click this [link](https://github.com/actionsflow/workflow/generate) to generate a new public Github repository, pick a repository name as you like, for example, `workflow`, `my-workflow`

 # 2. Create workflow files